katarinastuart/katarinastuart.github.io/_pages/cv.md

 ### Poster Presentations

+**GIW/ABACBS 2019 International Conference**<br>
-GIW/ABACBS 2019 International Conference, University of Sydney, Australia, December 10-11 Using genomics to reveal drivers of invasion success.
+University of Sydney, Australia, December 10-11
+*Using genomics to reveal drivers of invasion success.*

+**COMBINE/AYRCOB 2019 Symposium**<br>
-COMBINE/AYRCOB 2019 Symposium, University of Sydney, Australia, December 9
+University of Sydney, Australia, December 9
-Using genomics to reveal drivers of invasion success.
+*Using genomics to reveal drivers of invasion success.*

+**ABACBS 2018 National Conference**<br>
-ABACBS 2018 National Conference, University of Melbourne, Victoria, Australia, November 27-28 Evolution in invasive populations: using genomics to reveal drivers of invasion success in the Australian European starling (Sturnus vulgaris) introduction across Australia.
+University of Melbourne, Victoria, Australia, November 27-28 *Evolution in invasive populations: using genomics to reveal drivers of invasion success in the Australian European starling* (Sturnus vulgaris) *introduction across Australia.*

 ## TEACHING EXPERIENCE

+### Undergradiate Teaching

 BABS3291 – Genes, Genomes and Evolution (University of New South Wales) 2018-2019 Laboratory demonstrator for a third-year biotechnology and biomolecular sciences subject, teaching students with a range of biological and coding knowledge.
 Emphasized topics include introduction to evolutionary bioinformatics, fundamental genomic principles, and investigation into recent advancements in the field.